 You can connect any device with a USB port, including tablets and smartphones, to your home’s Wi-Fi network with an external antenna.
 This includes devices such as printers or smartwatches, which can also use internet connection capabilities through this type of technology!

-The tiny antennas found within these adapters communicate data in forma radio waves on behalf of traditional networks like Ethernet cables do; however, they reach much farther because there isn’t a need for physical connection.
+The tiny antennas found within these adapters communicate data in the forma of radio waves on behalf of traditional networks like Ethernet cables do; however, they reach much farther because there isn’t a need for physical connection.

 You can also read: Best USB WiFi Adapter